KeturahDev/MvcApiCall/README.md

-# MvcApiCall
+# MvcApiCallNYTimes
 ### By **Keturah Howard**  March 20th 2020

-ASP.NET core MVC application to demonsteate how to make an API call.
+ASP.NET core MVC application to demonsteate how to make an API call with the NYTimes API.

 ## Specifications: